IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 For more usage of projected components check the [Application Demo](#application-demo) at the end, where [`IgxHint`]({environment:angularApiUrl}/classes/igxhintdirective.html) is used.

 #### Calendar icon
-By default, in a single read-only mode, the default calendar icon is provided as an prefix.
-For developer ease, the calendar icon itself can be changed or newly defined using the `igxPickerToggle` component.
+By default, in a single read-only mode, the default calendar icon is provided as a prefix.
+For development ease, the calendar icon itself can be changed or newly defined using the `igxPickerToggle` component.
 It can be decorated with either `igxPrefix` or `igxSuffix`, which will define its position - either at the start of the input or at the end.
 For changing the default icon position and putting the icon as a suffix the following code can be used:

 ```html
 <igx-date-range-picker>